Full Time: 12 months | Part Time: 24 months | Flexible 36-60 months

 IELTS: 7.0 overall with no element less than 6.0 (or equivalent).

-Entry requirements: You are normally required to obtain a good (2:1) second class honours degree (or equivalent from a university outside the UK); however, the Department also invites approaches from other graduates who can demonstrate suitable ability and commitment.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK.
+The Department also invites approaches from other graduates who can demonstrate suitable ability and commitment>

 What will you study?

 The options on offer change each year, depending on staff availability.
 Recent options have included: